Big-Lolo/Character-Kill-Bot--discord--/README.md

 # BOT CK (discord)
- This is a bot principaly made to do a Character Kill on Fivem Servers (gta Roleplay)
+ The finality of this bot is to facilitate the work when you're going to make a Character Kill of a player on GTA Roleplay.
+You can use this bot to delate information of a database with some discord commands.

 # Configuration to make a Character Kill (CK):
 1. Use the command  ```ruby !help``` to know all the commands that offers the bot.